RooTender/fAIthfuler/README.md

 ## Notice

 This project is NOT a replacement for Faithful team texture packs.
-Thanks to them this project exists.
-If you're willing to generate the texture pack using this tool then you **MUST** use, share or modify it only for private purposes!
+Thanks to them, this project exists.
+If you're willing to generate the texture pack using this tool, then you **MUST** use, share or modify it only for private purposes!

 ## Features